-When the Global Tea Initiative was first getting started in 2015 – and even before when it was the All Things Tea faculty research cluster – these individuals stepped up to advise GTI on many ways to proceed.
-We are grateful for their efforts and sustained support.
+When the Global Tea Institute was first getting started in 2015 – and even before when it was the All Things Tea faculty research cluster – these individuals stepped up to advise GTI on many ways to proceed.
+We are grateful for their efforts and sustained support!

-Nigel Melican has forty years' hands-on experience in all facets of the tea industry, providing technical guidance to clients in 32 countries and 6 continents – from green tea feasibility in Australia to tea extracts in Zimbabwe, experience that GTI is grateful to be able to tap.
+Nigel Melican has over forty years of hands-on experience in all facets of the tea industry.
+Ranging from green tea feasibility in Australia to tea extracts in Zimbabwe, Nigel has provided technical guidance to clients in 32 countries and 6 continents and his experience is knowledge that GTI is grateful to be able to tap into.
 Most recently, Nigel has progressed from assisting large-scale commodity tea production to concentrating on helping develop non-traditional tea growing origins in the USA and Europe – and solving the challenges of growing specialty teas under marginal conditions.